markoradak/float-js/README.md

 # Float.js
-A tiny decelerated layer offsetting engine that reacts to the mouse position or device orientation.
+A tiny **0.78kb gzipped** requestAnimationFrame powered 60+fps decelerated layer offsetting engine that reacts to the mouse position or device orientation.